slarmoo/.github/profile/webServices/node/node.md

 1. Initialize it for use with NPM by running `npm init -y`
 1. Make sure `.gitignore` file contains `node-modules`
 1. Install any desired packages with `npm install <package name here>`
-1. Add `require('<package name here>')` to your JavaScript code
+1. Add `require('<package name here>')` to your application's JavaScript
+1. Use the code the package provides in your JavaScript
 1. Run your code with `node index.js`

 ## Creating a web service

-With JavaScript we can write code that listens on a server port (e.g. 8080), receives HTTP requests, processes them, and then responds.
+With JavaScript we can write code that listens on a network port (e.g. 80, 443, 3000, or 8080), receives HTTP requests, processes them, and then responds.
 We can use this to create a simple web service that we then execute using Node.js.

 First create your project.